Mark Samsel

-Mark Samsel is an attorney, a Kansas politician and Republican member of the Kansas House of Representatives, as well as a former substitute teacher.
+Mark Samsel is an attorney, a Kansas politician and Republican former member of the Kansas House of Representatives, as well as a former substitute teacher.

 Biography

 Samsel was born in Wellsville, Kansas and attended Wellsville High School in Wellsville, Kansas.
 He attended Missouri Valley College from 2003 to 2007 and earned a degree in political science, public administration, and business administration.
 He also attended the University of Kansas School of Law from 2007 to 2010, earning a Juris Doctor.

 Career

 Samsel was elected to the Kansas House of Representatives in 2018 and reelected in 2020.
 In February 2021, though 110 members voted for terminating the exemption that prohibited spouses from being charged with sexual battery, Samsel was one of 10 men, joined by three women, who voted to retain the exemption.
 Speaking on the floor about the bill, Samsel said, "When you sign up for marriage, what does that involve?
 Not just for the next day, but for hopefully 30 and 40 and 50 years to come.
 There was a couple of college students before covid that came through last year.
 And instead of just no meaning no, and trying to get that for consent, it was actually yes means yes.
 So those are discussions that I hope this body continues to have."